alexnm/house-moldovan-blog/src/posts/spotlights/sapa.md

 ## Introduction

 Sapa or Sa Pa, is a small town in Lao Cai Province.
 It is close to the Chinese border, at about 350 km from Hanoi.
-The town is located in the Hoang Lien Son mountain range, which includes the Fan Si Pan peak, the highest in the entire country.
+The town is located in the Hoang Lien Son mountain range, which includes Fan Si Pan peak, the highest in the entire country.

 There are usually a lot of tourists going to Sapa, mostly for the beautiful treks and the iconic rice fields.
 On top of this, the region is very interesting as it's home to different ethnic groups.
 Meeting the people is what impressed us the most.